The Best Places to Ski Near Melbourne in 2023

 Mt Baw Baw offers a fun, safe, and affordable winter experience across 35 hectares of snow terrain, with an intimate village feel and sheltered slopes.
 Along with the usual alpine skiing, snow play, and tobogganing, you can also fling through 10kms of cross-country snow gum-filled trails, or get your thrills by husky dogsledding – there’s a story you can tell everyone back home!

 Get the Mt Baw Baw Snow Report.

-Adjacent to Mt.Buller, Mt Stirling is the largest of all Victorian Alpine resorts offering 60km of cross country ski trails leading to an open snow-covered summit, and some marvelous back-country ski touring terrain.
+Adjacent to Mt.Buller, Mt Stirling is the largest of all Victorian Alpine resorts offering 60km of cross-country ski trails leading to an open snow-covered summit, and some marvellous back-country ski touring terrain.
 However, the area remains the most undeveloped, with the magical atmosphere of a true natural winter wonderland with plenty of safe play space for snowballs to be thrown and snowmen to be built.

 Get the Mt Stirling Snow Report.

 Have you signed up to our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!